US trade deficit edges up to $50 billion in March

 The deficit in goods with China dropped 16.2% to $20.7 billion, the lowest level since March 2014.

 The United States and China have been locked in a trade war for the past year with a new round of U.S. tariffs scheduled to go into effect Friday.
+Negotiators from both countries are scheduled to meet Thursday and Friday in Washington for an 11th round of talks aimed at reaching an agreement to ease economic tensions between the world’s two biggest economies.

+The Trump administration for weeks had been indicating that the talks were making progress but then on Sunday President Donald Trump expressed frustration with what the U.S. side saw as backsliding by Chinese negotiators.
+Trump has said tariffs will be raised on $200 billion in Chinese products from 10% to 25% starting Friday.

+The new trade report showed that the deficit with China for the first three months of this year totals $80 billion, still the largest wit5h any country, but down 12.2% from the same period a year ago.